We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - food bowls

-You should also always wash your hands after petting your cat and try to clean all of the items they come in contact with, such as brushes and water bowls.
+You should also wash your hands after petting your cat and try to clean all of the items they come in contact with, such as brushes and water bowls.

-If you do get ringworm from your cat, you can treat it the same as you would any fungal infection.
+If you do get ringworm from your cat, you can treat it the same way as you would any fungal infection.
 This includes topical antifungals.

 Most people respond positively to treatment.